simonbukin/schimke-family-recipes/README.md

 # Schimke Family Recipes

-A recipe website build with Astro, Svelte and cooklang-ts.
+A recipe website built with Astro and Svelte.